 In October, 2003, our Board of Directors adopted an Executive Severance Policy (the "Severance Policy").
+The Severance Policy was amended and restated on December 1, 2008 to comply with IRS 409A regulations.
 Pursuant to the Severance Policy, each of the executive officers of the Company (other than Messrs.
 Boshart and Hensel, whose arrangements are included in their respective employment agreements) will be entitled to severance payments and benefits if within 60 days prior to, or within six months after, a Change of Control (as defined in the Severance Policy) of the Company, such employee is terminated without cause, has his or her responsibilities significantly reduced, has his or her base salary or benefits reduced, or is relocated more than 35 miles from his or her current location.
 Under the Severance Policy, in such an event, each executive officer of the Company would receive severance pay for a period of one year at a rate equal to the rate of such employee's base salary in effect immediately prior to such Change of Control.
 In addition, during such period, the Company would continue to make group health, life or other similar insurance plans available to such executive officer and his or her dependents, and the Company will pay for, such group health, life and other similar insurance plans to the extent paid prior to the termination of employment.
-As of December 31, 2007, the annual base salary for Mr. Sims, Mr. Ward and Ms. Westfall was \$225,000, \$280,000 and \$230,000, respectively.
-As of January 6, 2008, Mr. Ward's salary was adjusted to \$291,200.
+As of December 31, 2008, the annual base salary for Mr. Sims, Mr. Ward and Ms. Westfall was \$234,000, \$291,200 and \$230,000, respectively.